Webiks/force-horse/BLOG.md

 ##### Integration
 We also made the component much easier to integrate, now creating 2 bundles - one for Javascript and one for CSS - and loading the images as a base64 mask directly inside the CSS, so there is no need when creating a distribution build to copy our assets anymore, just importing our CSS.
+And as per requests from users, we added SVG support, so you can now use your custom SVG elements as nodes.

 ##### Tests
 The original AngularJS component did not have many tests, so we could not ensure it was working for every user.
 Now, we added many unit tests for many use cases, to cover all of the grounds we need to be confidant in the stability of this awesome component.